 Questions and Contacts

 Members of the University community who believe that Title IX has been violated should discuss their concerns with and/or file a complaint with the Deputy Title IX Coordinator for Penn State College of Medicine, or the University’s Title IX Coordinator.
-Click here for a contact list.
+See Title IX contacts below.

 Deputy Title IX Coordinator, Penn State College of Medicine